How To Choose The Right Mattress

 If you are wanting to purchase a new mattress, it can be difficult to tell what would be right for you if you are purchasing online.
 Without going into a retailer and trying every mattress how will you know?
 The R90 Mattress is the world’s first mattress available in the 3 medical body profiles.
 It makes clear sense that people with different heights and weights are going to have different requirements in a mattress.
 Yet there is no acknowledgment of body profiles in the mattress industry and most mattresses are sold as a one fits all.
 Each R90 Mattress has been designed to release to the right amount, for your specific body profile, to allow comfortable sleep in the recommended foetal position.

 The 3 medical body profiles are Ectomorph, Mesomorph and Endomorph.
 Ecto’s have narrow shoulders and hips and thin long limbs.
 Meso’s tend to have shoulders wider than their hips and Endo’s are broader with shorter arms and legs.
 Use the below image to decide which body profile best suits you.

-At Sport Sleep Coach we offer free, no obligation product consults to help individuals choose the correct products for them, whether it’s ours or a different brand, we will always provide advice to help everyone sleep better.
+At Sport Sleep Coach we offer free, no obligation advice to help individuals choose the correct products for them, whether it’s ours or a different brand, we will always provide advice to help everyone sleep better.
 It’s important to remember that products alone can’t produce major changes to your sleep, unless it is your products specifically causing you problems, a combination of good sleeping products with a correct sleeping approach and routine are key to better sleep.
 Our sleep coach, Nick Littlehales, has over 20 years experience in the sleep industry and can provide coaching to anyone wanting to redefine their sleep approach for improvements in sleep quality, performance and overall wellbeing.

 How to complete a mattress check